CDEBase/fullstack-pro/docs/DoAndDont.md

     Before adding a `<package dependency>`, see if the package of different version exist.
 If it exist then update that version to the required version.

-2. You can edit one of the `packages` or `servers`'s `package.json` file directly to add a `dependencies` and then run `npm run lerna` to install them.
+2. You can edit one of the `packages` or `servers`'s `package.json` file directly to add a `dependencies` and then run `yarn lerna` to install them.
 This is a easy way to install a known version by adding to the target `pacakage.json` file.